0chroma/node-robot/README.md

 //make a new TouchSensor on input port 1 var sensor = new robot.ev3.sensors.TouchSensor(adapter, 1);

-sensor.value //value of the sensor, for touch sensors this is true or false
+sensor.value //the last immediate value read from the sensor, for touch sensors this is true or false sensor.averageValue //a running average of the sensor value using the last few readings (10 by default)

+sensor.averageValueSampleSet = 20; //use this to change the number of readings used to calculate averageValue
 ```

 The following sensors are available: